 Some bookmakers give you a refund as a free bet if one leg of an accumulator fails.
 These often include terms and conditions that apply so make sure that you check the fine print to know all about any limits on these.

 If there has become a fairly standard feature amongst bookmakers, it has to be Cash Out.
-This is basically where you are offered to take less winnings of a bet before the finish of an event (or in accumulators, events).
+This is basically where you are offered to take a lower amount of winnings a bet before the finish of an event (or in accumulators, events).
 This can be particularly useful if you are really not confident that a team will be able to hold on to a lead in the dying minutes of a match!
 But the bookmakers aren’t silly, so Cash Out is not always available – and sometimes it can become unavailable at the most frustrating times.

 If your chosen bookie does happen to offer cash out, it therefore pays you to be watching your desktop or mobile screen when your matches are being played out.